 Hotel Breakfast Bar Sunday morning and it was very much needed for the 350 miles day ahead of us.

+On Sunday, day 2 of our ride, we sat with a fellow chapter member at breakfast.
+We all shared personal life stories of how life has changed since the covid pandemic, while Hotel guests interrupted our conversation to compliment me on my Spyder and share that they, too, were once fellow bikers.
 That’s when I realized that even though we don’t look the same, our stories are similar, and at the core of what united us in riding the open road was our love for Faith, Family, and Freedom of riding the open road.
 Every conversation we had on that courthouse ride was rooted in a deep love for those three things… FAITH, FAMILY, and FREEDOM.
 The very thing this the enemy is trying his best to destroy.

 The Spirit of God was living, moving, and breathing throughout the weekend, showing us grace upon grace.
 I didn’t know to bring cleaning products to clean the bugs off our bikes once we arrived at the hotel, but when I came back down with a towel, our bikes were cleaned by a fellow chapter member… grace…